continue-revolution/sd-webui-segment-anything/README.md

 # Segment Anything for Stable Diffusion WebUI

+**This branch is still developing.
+I discourage you to use it before I remove this warning from README.**

 This branch attemts to enable [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO), achieving the goal of text prompt->object detection->segment anything->stable diffusion inpainting.
-It is still developing.

 Warning: You may have a lot trouble using this extension from this branch, due to several incompability of SAM, GroundingDINO, etc. Please follow these steps to bypass potential error.